BlockstreamResearch/bip-frost-dkg/README.md

 and expects to receive valid `x` from all remaining `n-1` participants.
 A participant terminates successfully as soon as the participant has collected signatures from all `n` participants (including themselves), which verify under the message `x` and the respective host public key.
+TODO This can be optimized using a multi-signature.

 This termination rule immediately implies the integrity property:
 Unless a signature has been forged, if some honest participant with input `x` terminates successfully,